-- Group must sit down take a breath and start.
-Write three words on a piece of paper or share screen (if you use paper, make sure it clear and everyone can see the words). - The words should be. - REGRET - FEAR - HOPE - Each person must choose one word and share with the group, he must start by saying "if you knew me, you'll know that I regret..." - Each person choses to share their regrets, hopes or fears. - Briefly reflect on what we have learned about each other.
+Group must sit down take a breath and start.
+Write three words on a piece of paper or share

+The words should be.

+- REGRET - FEAR - HOPE - Each person must choose one word and share with the group, he must start by saying "if you knew me, you'll know that I regret..." - Each person choses to share their regrets, hopes or fears. - Briefly reflect on what we have learned about each other.

 After the session, all participants must come and put their hands (virtual hands), in team like fashion.

 They must all declare: